 - Client ID: Enter the Consumer Key you copied when configuring the connected app.

 - Client Secret: Enter the Consumer Secret you copied when configuring the connected app.

 Event injection endpoints are implemented as inbound integrations.
 Each inbound integration has its own URL that you can use to target it from Remedyforce.

 To copy the URL for an inbound integration:

 - In the Integration Builder, expand the list of inbound integrations.

 - Click the Inbound for Groups integration to view its details.

-- Scroll down to the bottom of the page, and click Copy URL beside the field (you'll need this later to configure the Remedyforce integration).
+- Scroll down to the bottom of the page, and click Copy beside the field (you'll need this later to configure the Remedyforce integration).

 - Repeat steps 2-5 for the Inbound for Individuals integration.

 Now that you've configured xMatters, it's time to configure the rest of the integration.